History of Myanmar: Prehistory

 About 1500 BCE, people in the region were turning copper into bronze, growing rice, and domesticating chickens and pigs; they were among the first people in the world to do so.
 By 500 BCE, iron-working settlements emerged in an area south of present-day Mandalay.
 Bronze-decorated coffins and burial sites filled with earthenware remains have been excavated.
 Archaeological evidence at Samon Valley south of Mandalay suggests rice growing settlements that traded with China between 500 BC and 200 CE.
-During the Iron Age, archaeological evidence also out of Samon Valley reveal changes in infant burial practices that were greatly influenced by India.
-These changes include burying infants in jars in which their size depict their family status.
+During the Iron Age, archaeological evidence also out of Samon Valley reveals changes in infant burial practices that were greatly influenced by India.
+These changes include burying infants in jars whose size depicts their family status.